philbowles/H4AsyncTCP/README.md

 # The "menagerie" roadmap

-AardvarkTCP is the core driver of several other firmware packages for simple *robust* and rapid ***asynchronous*** IOT development on ESP8266 / ESP32
+H4AsyncTCP is the core driver of several other firmware packages for simple *robust* and rapid ***asynchronous*** IOT development on ESP8266 / ESP32

 SEE [Installation](#installation)